I am so happy you found Scholar Culture.

 I am a feminist political economist working towards change through mindfully learning about others lived experiences (and having fun while doing it)!

 Alongside my passion as a social worker, I am also interested in organizational skills, time management tools, writing, creativity, healthy eating, mindfulness, meditation and yoga which you will also see in my blog posts.
-I want to discuss things like anxiety, imposter syndrome, and how to balance our social lives.
-These are things that many young graduates are experiencing but have limited spaces to share these challenges in a constructive way.
+I want to discuss things like anxiety and having a life outside my work.

 Don’t forget to use #ScholarCulture and #ScholarSquad to keep me updated on your experiences as grad students.